 In light of the spread of COVID-19, trying to find out what is open and closed in our national parks is a moving target these days.
 The National Park Service is coordinating with the Centers for Disease Control and Prevention (CDC), state and local public health authorities and the Federal Emergency Management Agency (FEMA) to make its decisions on what to keep open or to close on a daily basis.

 The Quileute Tribe has closed the Quileute Reservation to the general public until further notice.
-This closure includes the Third Beach Trailhead is outside of this closure and remains open.
-If you have made a reservation for Second Beach and would like to make changes or cancel it, please contact the Wilderness Information Center at 360-565-3100 (Option 4) or email.
+The Third Beach Trailhead is outside of this closure and remains open.
+If you have made a reservation for Second Beach and would like to make changes or cancel it, please contact the Wilderness Information Center at 360-565-3100 (Option 4) or email using the form at https://www.nps.gov/olym/contacts.htm.

 The Makah Tribe closed the Shi Shi Beach Trailhead to the general public until further notice.
 There will be no access to Shi Shi Beach from the north.
 For more information on the closure, please visit the website for the Makah Tribe (https://makah.com/).
-If you have made a reservation for Shi Shi Beach and would like to make changes or cancel it, please contact the Wilderness Information Center at 360-565-3100 (Option 4) or email.
+If you have made a reservation for Shi Shi Beach and would like to make changes or cancel it, please contact the Wilderness Information Center at 360-565-3100 (Option 4) or email using the form at https://www.nps.gov/olym/contacts.htm.

 Self-registration boxes may be empty.
 Stop at WIC in Port Angeles or South Shore Quinault Ranger Station to obtain a Wilderness Camping Permit and bear canisters.Ozette Ranger Station does NOT issue permits or bear canisters.